I realize writing about this study after just posting about avoiding dry fruit might be a bit ironic.

 But let me say two things about this study.

 1. I think there’s value in this research and want to report it to you.
 I’m also in favor of scientifically based approaches to medicine.

-2. I believe healthy food (i.e. pure dried fruits with zero added sugar) is always a good place to to start when it comes to fighting diseases like cancer.
+2. I believe healthy food (i.e. pure dried fruits with zero added sugar) is always a good place to start when it comes to fighting diseases.
 And in this case, it appears to be the case.